pixelJedi/VirtualFileSystem/README.md

 > **4. Okay, can I do something with VFS?**

 Oh yeah!
-After some weeks you can not only mount and unmount VDisks, but also write data, save it between sessions, and also run a bunch of mid-level functions (although you're not supposed to use them directly, but anyway).
-You can run the test code several times, open the hex editor and check that the data is on its place.
+After some weeks you can not only mount and unmount VDisks, but also write and read data, save it between sessions, and also run a bunch of mid-level functions (although you're not supposed to use them directly, but anyway).
+You can run the test code several times, check the console output or open the hex editor and see that the data is on its place.
 Still pretty inspiring to see it working, y'know.

 > **5. What about multithreading?**

 There are trivial mutexes (wrapped in std::lock_guard) to prevent working with outdated data.
 I'm rather new to it, so maybe I'll learn a more effective way (I've heard mutex causes system calls which slow down the process).
+Mutexed protect block/node allocation, access changes and tree changes.

 > **6. What was this about learning?
 Didn't you know what are you dealing with?**